Submitty/SysadminTools/preferred_name_logging/readme.md

   This is either a singular email address or a list of email addresses.
 The script will send error messages to the email address(es) listed.

   If this is a list, key values are ignored.
-But you could set key values to be descriptive to who owns a particular email address.
+But you could set key values to document who owns a particular email address.

   Set to `null` to turn this off.
 Default setting is `null`.